JamesIves/fetch-api-data-action/README.md

 <p align="center">

 This <a href="https://github.com/features/actions">GitHub Action</a> will handle authenticated API requests for you, allowing you to save the data from the request into your workspace as an environment variable and a file.
-Using this action will allow you to save data from these queries on a schedule so they can be used in a static page without exposing your API credentials.
+Using this action will allow you to save data from these queries on a schedule so they can be used in a static page without exposing your API credentials This action was originally created for the <a href="https://github.community/t5/Events/Featured-Event-GitHub-Actions-Hackathon/td-p/48206">2020 GitHub Actions Hackathon</a>.
+You can read about my inspiration for this action <a href="https://jamesiv.es/blog/github/actions/2020/03/07/fetching-authenticated-api-data/">here</a>.
 </p>

 <p align="center">
-  This action was originally created for the <a href="https://github.community/t5/Events/Featured-Event-GitHub-Actions-Hackathon/td-p/48206">2020 GitHub Actions Hackathon</a>.
-You can read about my inspiration for this action <a href="https://jamesiv.es/blog/github/actions/2020/03/07/fetching-authenticated-api-data/">here</a>.
   Maintainence of this project is made possible by all the <a href="https://github.com/JamesIves/github-pages-deploy-action/graphs/contributors">contributors</a> and <a href="https://github.com/sponsors/JamesIves">sponsors</a>.
 If you'd like to sponsor this project and have your avatar or company logo appear below <a href="https://github.com/sponsors/JamesIves">click here</a>. 💖
 </p>

 <p align="center">